anias9/memory-game/README.md

 # memory-game
-Memory game with pictures fromy my comic-book-app
+Memory game for one player to find two same pictures With heroes from my comic-book-app.
 In progress